Five of the best winter walks in Devon

-Winter walks in Devon offer something truly special.
 With fewer crowds, crisp air and dramatic seasonal scenery, the colder months transform the county’s coastlines, moorlands and woodlands into peaceful places to explore.

 As winter settles in with shorter days and chilly breezes, it’s tempting to stay indoors.
 But step outside and you’ll discover winter’s quiet magic - dew dropped trees, misty landscapes and fresh air that awakens your senses.
-Devon’s diverse scenery makes it a fantastic destination for soul-lifting winter walking.
+Devon’s diverse scenery makes it a fantastic destination for wonderful, soul-lifting winter walking.

 Devon winter walk on the beach